Bike type guide

 Three gaps catch dual-sport riders specifically.

 The first is off-road crashes may fall outside on-road coverage assumptions.
 A dual-sport is road-registered, but damage sustained on trails or private land can be disputed if the policy is written purely for on-road use.
-The fix is to confirm with the carrier, in writing, that physical damage and collision apply to off-road use, and to add off-road coverage if there is any exclusion.
+The fix is to confirm with the insurer, in writing, that physical damage and collision apply to off-road use, and to add off-road coverage if there is any exclusion.

 The second is skid plates, crash bars, and luggage under-covered.
 Protective and adventure-touring add-ons often exceed the base accessory limit, so a damage claim can fall short of replacement cost.
 The fix is a custom parts and equipment endorsement covering the protective gear and luggage hardware — a dual-sport set up for adventure riding carries real accessory value.